 Both direct and indirect marketing are methods to establish communication with customers.
 But they usually differ on some key factors.

-So which one for you?
+So which one is for you?

-Combining the two, reaping benefits of both
+Combining the two, reaping the benefits of both

-The HubSpot State of Inbound (2014) report says that budgets for indirect (inbound) marketing have been increasing significantly in the last few years.
+The HubSpot State of Inbound (2014) report says that indirect (inbound) marketing budgets have been increasing significantly in the last few years.
 If you are wondering whether blogging will be of any use, the report says, “A company’s blog produces the strongest tie-in with a positive return on investment, 13 times more than marketers without a blog.”